 Straight up, you’re not going to achieve ANYTHING if you don’t have a big financial goal to look forward to.
 Something that gets you fired up.
 Something so big that it seems unachievable.

 Sound counterintuitive?
 Maybe.
-But how else are you going to get excited enough to bust through your excuses and change your habits?
+But how else are you going to get excited enough to bust through your excuses and change your money habits?

 Let’s look at a few noble financial goal examples that most people don’t achieve:

 Is it important?
 Yes.
 Does it get you excited?
 Probably not.
 (Not for 95% of the population anyway.)

 I’m not advocating against having an emergency fund, I’m just being realistic.
 This goal is not very likely to motivate you.